Written June 15, 2017 by Yoga Mountain

 The question “why” is powerful because it requires that we have a relationship with ourselves, that we get to know what motivates and drives us to do things.
 That wisdom takes practice, presence and patience– All of which yoga can teach us.

-You can sleep walk through your job or even a downward dog, taking commands blindly from your boss or teacher, but ...
+You can sleep walk through your job or even a downward dog, taking commands blindly from your boss or ...
 Read More